What Is Bodily Injury Liability (BIL) Car Insurance? Do You Need it?

 - Minimum requirements

 - How much to get?

 If you’re at fault in a car accident, it’s not just the vehicle damage that you need to worry about.
 You’re also on the hook for any costs associated with injuries suffered by others.
 This is where bodily injury liability (BIL) insurance comes in—it’s car insurance that will pay for those medical expenses and related costs.

 Bodily injury liability is one of the two types of car insurance that make up liability insurance on a policy.
 The other type of liability coverage is property damage liability (PDL), which, as the name implies, pays for damage to other people’s property if you’re at fault in an accident.

-You can get bodily injury liability insurance for a reasonable price by looking up car insurance quotes online.
+You can get bodily injury liability insurance for a reasonable price by looking up car insurance quotes online, or with the car insurance broker app Jerry.
 If you’re wondering what it is and whether you really need it, here’s what you should know.

 What is bodily injury liability?